 Memorial contributions may be made to St. Peter’s Church or School.
 Visitation will be at St. Peter’s Episcopal Church on Ashland Terrace Friday January 17, 2020 from 5:30 to 7:30 and Saturday January 18 from noon to 1:45pm.
 With funeral services following at 2:00.
 Arrangements entrusted to Lane Funeral Home – 601 Ashland Terrace Chattanooga, Tennessee 37415.
 (423) 877-3524 Lanefh.com

-To send flowers to the family or plant a tree in memory of Hallie DeLesslin Warren Jr, please visit our floral store.
+To send flowers to Hallie's family, please visit our floral store.